Skip to content

 image

-Deploy Sample Application
+Deploy Application Example

-In this example, Statsd collects JVM metrics, and the images used come from 172.16.0.215:5000. ddtrace collects JVM metrics from Java applications, and Nacos, Redis, and MySQL have internal IPs of 172.16.0.230.
+In the example, Statsd collects JVM metrics, and the image repository used is 172.16.0.215:5000.
+In the example, ddtrace collects JVM metrics for the Java application, and Nacos, Redis, MySQL internal network IP is 172.16.0.230.

 image